 As part of the Linux Foundation (LF), FinOps has access to a large-scale open source non-profit engine.
 The LF has over 200 employees and large scale training, marketing, and events teams.
 Its work today extends far beyond Linux, fostering innovation in every layer of the software stack.
 The Linux Foundation hosts projects spanning enterprise IT, embedded systems, consumer electronics, cloud, networking, and more.
 A few of these high-velocity projects that are helping redefine what’s possible include Hyperledger for cross-industry blockchain technologies; Automotive Grade Linux, the open software platform for automotive applications; the Open Network Automation Platform project (ONAP) for real-time, policy-driven software automation of virtual network functions; and Kubernetes, the Cloud Native Computing Foundation project for production-grade container orchestration.

 By increasing awareness and education of FinOps, the Foundation’s efforts will help to grow this space and the opportunities for everyone.
 The focus of our work is on the practitioner, educating and empowering them to make a difference in their organizations and in their own careers.
 Similar to previously nascent but burgeoning disciplines like DevOps, when you empower the individual, the entire ecosystem benefits.
 We are solving the challenges of cloud financial management together, as a community, and there are opportunities for all contributors to this space to participate and grow.

-FinOps Foundation (F2) is a member-based non-profit trade association.
-It intends to seek 501 C (6) designation from the IRS as a tax-exempt trade association.
-It has a board of directors and three classes of members: general members, charter members and cloud service provider members.
-Charter members contribute to the standards and best practices that the Foundation publishes and are more likely to engage in thought leadership via speaking or contributing to the FinOps canon of knowledge.
+Prior to becoming a part of the Linux Foundation in June 2020, the FinOps Foundation (F2) was a standalone non-profit trade association seeking 501 C (6) designation from the IRS as a tax-exempt trade association.
+It had a board of directors and classes of members: practitioner members, charter members, consulting partners, and cloud service provider members.